- First stop of course is The Vulcan to the Sky Trust who operate XH558 and are always on the scrounge for money to keep the aircraft... taxiing.

 Another good addition to the pretty reliable Warpaint series, this

-volume concentrates on the aircraft from a modeller's point of view with colour profiles, plan drawings and development and
+volume concentrates on the aircraft from a modeller's point of view with colour profiles illustrating a variety of schemes and a development and

 with the other Warbird Tech books, this one concentrates on the development and service history but